//not the thank-you page Who Pays an Injured Person’s No-Fault Benefits Under Michigan’s New Auto Insurance Law? - Detroit Injury Lawyer

 • Lost income as a result of your injuries

-Those who aim to secure financial compensation after a car accident has left them with injuries can turn to Goodman Acker P.C.
-Having achieved numerous million-dollar verdicts and settlements, our personal injury attorneys can be trusted to go after the amount of compensation you deserve after being injured by negligent drivers.
+If you want to secure financial compensation after a car accident with injuries, turn to Goodman Acker P.C.
+We have achieved numerous million-dollar verdicts and settlements, and our personal injury attorneys can be trusted to help you secure fair compensation after being injured by negligent drivers.

 Archives